Careers

 How to Apply:

-Your application package must be submitted by email to: Recruitment@oipc.bc.ca, quoting the competition number 120410 in the subject line.
+Your application package must be in Word or PDF format and submitted by email to Recruitment@oipc.bc.ca, quoting the competition number 121938 in the subject line.

 To apply for this position, you must submit a complete application package, which includes: